carollebertille/phonebook-ansible-project/README.md

 - The modification validated by the development team, a **PR** will be carried out in order to share the modification to the Operational (Ops)

-- After validation by the whole team, the Ops manager can make the **merge request** in order to pass the modification on the master branch.
+- After validation by the whole team, the Ops manager can make the **merge request** in order to pass the modification on the main branch.

 - Deployment in production environment will then be activated and a notification is sent to slack